Causality theory of spacetimes with continuous Lorentzian metrics revisited: Introduction

 A radically different, and in fact earlier, approach is that of Sorkin and Woolgar \cite{SoWo}.
 They propose to keep the definition of $I^+$ by piecewise-differentiable timelike curves, and then introduce another relation $K^+$ as the smallest transitive, topologically closed relation containing $I^+$.
 The relation $K^+$ can then be used to replace $J^+$.
 Even for smooth metrics, the two relations $K^+$ and $J^+$ do not coincide.
 Nonetheless, it is possible to define the usual causal curves (and hence $J^+$) in terms of $K^+$, without referring to the metric directly.
 The $K^+$-relation has since found a variety of applications, most notably Minguzzi's works on stable causality \cite{Minstab} and time functions \cite{Minutil}.
 However, there is no push-up lemma for the $K^+$-relation.

-Following a similar philosophy, we propose a new causal relation $\krel$.
-We define $\krel$ as the largest relation such that the push-up lemma holds true.
-Just as Sorkin and Woolgar did with $\Krel$, we propose a definition of causal curve based on $\krel$.
-When the metric is smooth, causal curves defined through $k^+$ coincide with those defined by the metric $g$, but when the metric is merely continuous, they do not.
-As a consequence, we show that while our new causal relation satisfies the push up lemma, the limit curve theorems cease to hold.
+Following a similar philosophy, one can define a relation $\krel$ as the largest relation such that the push-up lemma holds true.
+On spacetimes with $\Cdiff^2$-metrics, it was shown by Minguzzi \cite{MinD} that such a maximal relation exists, and various characterizations of it are given, using the name $D^+$.
+We will discuss which of these characterizations are valid for continuous metrics (not all of them, hence the change in notation).
+The $D^+$-relation was used by Minguzzi in order to characterize the causality condition known as weak distinction: it is shown that a spacetime is weakly distinguishing if and only if $(I^+,D^+)$ is a causal structure in the sense of Kronheimer and Penrose \cite{KrPe}.
+This result also holds in the $\Cdiff^0$-setting for $d^+$, as we will see in detail.
+Further, we propose a definition of causal curve based on $\krel$, similar to Sorkin and Woolgar's $\Krel$-causal curves.
+When the metric is smooth, causal curves defined through $\krel$ coincide with those defined by the metric $g$, but when the metric is merely continuous, they do not.
+As a consequence, we show that while our new causal relation satisfies the push-up lemma, the limit curve theorems cease to hold.
 We then argue that, essentially because we chose $\krel$ to be maximal, there in fact do not exist any causal relations that can satisfy both properties at the same time.
 That is, at least, if we want to keep the usual definition of (piecewise continuously differentiable) timelike curve, the only one that guarantees open futures.
 We also explore the possibility of alternative chronological relations, but we conclude that one runs into the same problems.

-The goal of this paper is thus two-fold.
-On the one hand, we have shown that spacetimes with continuous metrics are unavoidably pathological.
+We conclude that spacetimes with continuous metrics are unavoidably pathological.
 This strengthens the view, already present in the literature, that one should focus on a special class of continuous metrics, the so-called causally plain ones.
-These are the ones where the usual push-up lemma holds, and include, for example, the class of Lipschitz metrics \cite[Cor.\ 1.17]{ChGr}.
-On the other hand, we believe that the methods developed here, mainly the $\krel$-relation, can find further applications in (low regularity) Lorentzian geometry; for example, in the study of spacetimes with degenerate metrics \cite{DGS}, or with metrics that are not even continuous \cite{GeTr}.
+These are the ones where the usual push-up lemma holds, and include, for example, the class of locally Lipschitz metrics, but not the class of H\"older continuous metrics \cite[Thm.
+1.20]{ChGr}.
+In this sense, our paper can be seen to support a $\Cdiff^{0,1}_\mathrm{loc}$-formulation of strong cosmic censorship, such as in Sbierski's recent work \cite{Sbi2}.
+Moreover, the methods and results of this paper are also highly relevant to the study of axiomatic causality relations in other settings; for example, in the study of spacetimes with degenerate metrics \cite{DGS}, or with metrics that are not even continuous \cite{GeTr}.